 Online safety tips for families from Google and Common Sense Media:

 - Have your teenagers make playlists of their favorite videos, while you make your own.
 Then sit down to watch them together.
 You can see what your teens are watching, and they might learn a thing or two about you.

 - Take your teens on a stroll through your own TV-watching childhood by compiling a playlist of clips from your favorite shows.

 - Make watching YouTube a game : Guess what kinds of videos are popular in a particular place and then use Advanced Search to see videos only in that location.
 It's a great way to have a conversation with your teens about cultural assumptions, tastes, similarities, and differences.

 - Be mindful of who your teen interacts with on YouTube.

 - Inappropriate content: If you see a video that you feel is inappropriate or which may violate our Community Guidelines, flag the video.
 This is the fastest way to bring potentially inappropriate content to our attention.
 YouTube policy specialists review flagged videos 24 hours a day, 7 days a week.

 - If your teen is being harassed by someone on YouTube, direct them to block the user.
 This will help prevent further communication from the unwanted user.

 - If the harassment persists, please review the harassment article within our Safety Center for harassment prevention information.

-- If you or your teen wish to report harassment in videos, channels/profiles or comments, you may do so via our reporting tool.
+- If you or your teen wish to report harassment in videos, channels/profiles or comments, you can report the channel by following the instructions here.